sebadima/bittercrm/README.md

 This project is simple alternative to bigger crm applications, (Sugacrm) with a simple mailing workflow.

-At this moment my apps is just in a pre alpha release, but i would like to collaborate with some python Django programmer.

 The app is already working, and i use it on daily base for my daily job marketing.